mariannemyers/conference-info/README.md

 Fix REST API XQuery modules to throw a 501 Not Implemented for POST, PUT, DELETE if not supported.

 ## Add unit tests
 Build Karma unit tests to support the application.
+I found the learning curve to be steep for Karma, so unfortunately I did not have enough time to add some for this demo.

 ## Add keyword search for paper or person
 Implement a search feature to search for a person or paper.